accordproject/template-engine/README.md

 3. **User Code Evaluation**
    During agreement generation, compiled JavaScript expressions are evaluated using the `JavaScriptEvaluator`.
    The evaluator supports two execution strategies:
    - `evalDangerously()` — Executes JavaScript directly within the current       process.
+   This should only be used with trusted code or in a sandboxed environment (e.g., browser).
-   - `evalChildProcess()` — Executes JavaScript in an isolated Node.js child process for improved safety and isolation.
+   - `evalChildProcess()` — Executes JavaScript in an isolated Node.js child process for improved safety and isolation and is recommended for untrusted template content on the server.

 4. **AgreementMark Generation**
    The TemplateMark document is traversed, evaluated values are inserted into the document structure, and an AgreementMark JSON document is produced.